pepper-jk/homebrew_5e/orgs.md

       You have advantage to spot hidden creatures in the forest?
     - [intrigue]
     - [warfare]
-  - Leafwalker.
-    - druid, wanderer, tree teleportation
-    - [RP] **Forest Secrets.**
-      You know the secret paths and how to avoid difficult terrain in woodland areas.
-      When you are not in combat, you (and companions you lead) can travel between any two locations in a forest twice as fast as your speed would normally allow.
-    - [combat] **Natural Healing.**
-      You know about the natural flow of magic a forest uses to heal itself and can channel this energy to heal a creature.
-      While in (healthy) forest terrain, as a reaction to any ally dropping to 0 hit points you can cast *mass cure wounds* at base level.
-      Once you have used this feature, you can not use it again until you finish a short rest.
-    - [intrigue] **Deer Path.**
-      Your Operation tests done in forest terrain have advantage.
-    - [warfare]
-      units use your survival skills to maneuver
-      - gain double movement?
   - Wayfarer.
     - "leader"
     - [RP]